brijj2006/enroll-student/README.md

 ##Steps to trigger BDD tests

-- There are three diff ways to trigger the tests
+- There are five diff ways to trigger the tests

 1. Go to Github Actions -> Workflows -> Java CI with Maven -> Run Workflow
 2. Tests will be automatically tiggerred on every pull request